elementor/elementor/README.md

 ## Changelog ##

 ### 0.5.2 - 17.08.2016 ###
-* New! - Added Animation Duration for all elements
+* New! - Added Animation Duration control for all elements
-* New! - Added Prevent Scroll from Google Maps widget
+* New! - Added Prevent Scroll control from Google Maps widget

 ### 0.5.1 - 14.07.2016 ###
 * Tweak! - Added details image sizes in Image Sizes control